yfchinn/HLS-Acceleration-of-LLaMA2-on-ZCU106/README.md

 # HLS-Acceleration-of-LLaMA2-on-ZCU106

 This project implements a hardware-accelerated Transformer forward pass.
-It uses Vitis HLS to design computational kernels (kernel_forward.cpp) and an XRT-based host program (main.cpp) to manage FPGA execution.
+It uses Vitis HLS to design computational kernels (kernel_forward.cpp) and a host program (main.cpp) to manage FPGA execution.
 The system is deployed on the AMD Zynq UltraScale+ MPSoC ZCU106 board.

 ## Requirements